 - Leave a few drops of chamomile tincture in a bowl on the heater/radiator in the bedroom overnight.
 It is a comforting herb and helps to put the baby to sleep at night.
 Recommended age: For babies above two months of age.

 - Apply a few drops of mustard oil in your baby’s nostrils.
 Oil’s warmth will relieve the blocked nose caused due to chest congestion.
 Recommended age: 5 days after birth.

-Note: Be sure your baby doesn’t have any skin allergies, then only apply this above mentioned home remedy.
+Note: Be sure your baby doesn’t have any skin allergies, then only apply this above-mentioned home remedy.

 - Heat a tablespoon mustard oil on low flame with one/ two cloves of garlic.
-Once the oil is back to room temperature, massage the baby’s back, legs, stomach, navel and hands with it.
+Once the oil is back to room temperature, massage the baby’s back, legs, stomach, navel, and hands with it.
 Wipe the baby with a warm water towel and then put on his nightclothes and tuck him/her to sleep.
 The oil massage will slowly help the baby to remain warm throughout the night.
-This is one of the best home remedies for curing Chest Congestion in Babies, Toddlers and Kids.
+This is one of the best home remedies for curing Chest Congestion in Babies, Toddlers, and Kids.
 Recommended age: As long as the umbilical cord of the baby doesn’t fall off naturally by itself.
-To keep it safe, introduce massage only after 40 days of baby’s birth.
+To keep it safe, introduce massage only after 40 days of the baby’s birth.

 - You can apply any nasal spray/drops or even a massage with good old Vicks BabyRub.
-Follow the directions to use which is mentioned in the box.
+Follow the directions to use which are mentioned in the box.
 It is safe and especially for the kids.
 Recommended age: 3 months and above.

 - Once the cold has been cured, change your baby’s toothbrush immediately.